 I have mostly used Chinese-speaking guides.
 Many Guides born before 1980 speak the local dialect, which can be a bit of a problem.
 Younger guides invariably speak the standard Mandarin that is taught at school.
 For a list of local guest houses where you can hire a guide, see the section below.

 It is not absolutely necessary to be able to speak Chinese when you hire a local guide.
 Many foreigners come to climb Haba Snow Mountain, and the guest houses and guides have accommodated them for years.
 There are probably no guides living in Haba Village who speak English beyond a few words.
 But still, many foreigners manage to climb the mountain.
 The most important word for the foreign client is “Haba”, which means descend to village immediately.
 Install a translation app on your phone to manage communication.
 High mountain guides are called gaoshan xiangdao (高山向导).

 Guides in this part of Yunnan generally charge 200-400 RMB per day, with longer trips negotiated down toward the lower end of the scale.
+If your trip involves shuttling by car there will be an additional fee.
 You can hire an English-speaking guide from outside the area but expect to pay two or three times the local rates.
 If you hire an English-speaking guide from Lijiang, Dali, or Kunming, he may contract a local guide who has better knowledge of the area.
 Both guides will accompany you.